 Find a way to get on Zia Nana’s SnapChats for daily laughs.
 Speak Italian.
 Try Smores with Reese's Peanut Butter Cups.

 Amy is one of Stella Rosa Carassali’s many grandchildren.
-Amy has cultivated her passion for food over the years through her experiences in her grandmother and mother’s kitchens as well as studying and living in Italy over the course of her life as a young child and then later as a young adult and adult.
+Amy has cultivated her passion for food over the years through her experiences in her grandmother and mother’s kitchens as well as studying and living in Italy over the course of her life as a young child and then later as an adult.
 She never passed up an opportunity to learn a new specialty and has translated that into a passion for cooking and creating today.
 She lives in Petaluma with her husband Jim, her three children Stella, Joe and Emma, her cat Smudge, her dogs Maisy and Fergus, and her seasonal garden that inspires her daily.

 Natale is the first of Stella Rosa Carassali’s grandchildren.
 Natale has refined her passion for handcrafted goods over the years through her experiences with her grandmother and mother.
 From an early age, she helped with the sewing of quilts and began an exploration into sewing, knitting and stitching.
 Her numerous adventures to Italy and visiting her relatives led to a keen eye for beautifully handcrafted items with a nudge to tradition and simplicity and a flair to beauty.
-Natale lives in Petaluma on the family property with her dog Koa, her cat Blue and the stupendous garden that Stella Rosa Carassali began.
+Natale lives in Petaluma on the family property with her dog Koa, her cat Blu and the stupendous garden that Stella Rosa Carassali began.
 Natale is a wonderful Aunt to ten nieces and nephews.